Muterra/doc-golix/yellowpaper.md

 A note on the determinism and ordering of heritage
 -----------------------

-For any consumer, at any given time, with access to a given set of eics, the final eics mapping (after heritage resolution) should be consistent.
-That is to say, so long as the consumer's information exposure remains constant, her net eics should always be the same, regardless of software framework, device, etc. In this sense, all heritage is determinate.
-And in a hypothetical world where every consumer has access to the sum total of eicnet information, heritage would be very straightforward.
+For any consumer, at any given time, with access to a given set of eics, the final eics mapping (after heritage resolution) would (ideally) be consistent.
+That is to say, so long as the consumer's information exposure remains constant, her net eics should (ideally) always be the same, regardless of software framework, device, etc. The problem here is that defining a specific search order is inherently limiting.
+While we can make recommendations, we really cannot assert a single linearization process for the network as a whole.
+Instead, we'll just say: both inheritance and anteheritance should be treated as ordered lists, searched from left to right.
+But, when using the same linearization algorithm for those lists, all heritage is determinate.
+And in a hypothetical world where every consumer has access to the sum total of eicnet information, heritage would be very straightforward to implement.

 However, not every consumer has access to the same information.
 Even if two consumers are accessing the same inheriting child, if one consumer can't open a parent eics, the two consumers will have different mappings.
 Similarly, if their anteheritance preferences differ, so might their mappings.
 A consumer might also opt to change her resolution preferences over time, resulting in a differing final product even for the same consumer.
 So in this sense, it is very important to gracefully handle resolution failure.
 Use the best available information at all times (even old information is better than inaccessible information), and notify consumers of full failure when possible.